 Is your office coffee tasting a little bitter?
 Does your coffee suddenly smell strange?
-If so, you might want to consider when the last time was that you cleaned your office coffee machine.
-Like all machines and appliances, in order to keep them in tip-top working order, they need a good clean now and again.
+If so, you might want to consider when the last time was that you cleaned your machine.
+Like all machines and appliances, in order to keep them in tip-top working order, they need a regular clean.

 So the simple answer to whether you need to clean your office coffee machine?

 Yes.
 Yes, you do.

 But let us explain why you need to, how often you should and what can happen if you don’t.
 We’ll also share with you insider tips to make cleaning a breeze.
 We’ll show you how to save time and money to let you get on with the important things.

 How often do I need to clean my commercial coffee machine?

 You may already have a coffee machine or you may be looking to upgrade.
 You may be just starting out on getting a commercial coffee machine for your office.
 Wherever you are on your coffee journey, there are lots of things to consider.
 From the coffee, the capacity, the cost and the type of coffee machine may dictate how often it should be cleaned.

 As a general rule, you should be looking to clean your coffee machine once daily.
 At the end of the working day, it’s a good idea to run a quick cleaning program on your machine.
 A lot of businesses will add this simple task to the list of their office cleaning team.